 As we continue to expand, our success depends on our ability to effectively utilize our resources and maintain internal controls commensurate with the size and complexity of our operations.
 We are exposed to operational risks arising from the potential inadequacy or failure of internal processes or systems, and our actions may not be sufficient to ensure effective internal checks and balances in all circumstances.
 Moreover, given our high volume of transactions, errors may be repeated or compounded before they are discovered and rectified.
-Despite our efforts, there remains a possibility that our actions may not consistently ensure effective internal checks and balances, especially given the high volume of transactions we handle.
-Furthermore, errors within our systems may be repeated or compounded before detection and rectification.
-We acknowledge the need for continual modification and enhancement of our financial and management control processes, reporting systems, and compliance procedures to align with our evolving business needs.
-However, even with these improvements, we cannot guarantee the elimination of all risks.
-In the event of any weaknesses in our internal controls, our ability to manage operations effectively could be compromised, potentially leading to inaccuracies in financial reporting.
-It's important to note that to date, the company has not experienced such lapses or failures resulting from human error.
-Nonetheless, we remain committed to upholding the integrity of our internal control systems to maintain investor confidence and safeguard the value of our Equity Shares.
+We may need to modify and improve our financial and management control processes, reporting systems and procedures and other internal controls and compliance procedures to meet our evolving business needs.
+If we are unable to improve our controls, systems and procedures, they may become ineffective and adversely affect our ability to manage our operations resulting in errors or information lapses that affect our business.
+Our efforts in improving our internal control systems may not result in eliminating all risks.
+If we are not successful in discovering and eliminating weaknesses in our internal controls, our ability to manage our business effectively may materially and adversely be affected.
+Any lapses in judgment or failures that result from human error can affect the accuracy of our financial reporting, resulting in a loss of investor confidence and a decline in the price of our Equity Shares.